thisisnihal/Lesson2_Pokedex/README.md

 ### This is Lesson 2 of CS50 Android Track
 you can take this course for free - https://cs50.harvard.edu/x/2020/tracks/mobile/android/

-In this lesson we learnt about recycler views
+In this lesson we learnt about the recycler views

 * [x] Step 1: Add dependency for recycler view in app level gradle file  `implementation "androidx.recyclerview:recyclerview:1.2.1"` see below in line 40.
 ```Groovy